ByAUJay

 3.3 Ship a price‑circuit breaker with Automation

-A concrete, high‑leverage control: register an upkeep that monitors one or more feeds and pauses your protocol if:
+A solid, high-leverage control: set up a maintenance system that keeps an eye on one or more feeds and pauses your protocol if any of these happen:

-• L2 sequencer is down or within grace period after recovery.
+DEV_THRESHOLD - The L2 sequencer is down or still in the grace period after a recovery.

 3.4 Streams and Automation for low‑latency strategies